A portrait of Federico Peliti in Oriental clothes.

 A recollection of Federico Peliti by Major H. Hobbs, published in 1938, can be found here.

-A humorous poem on Peliti's in the 1920's (when my grandfather Giovanni was in charge), by JM Symns, sent to me by his grandchild Jonathan Boucher, can be found here.
+A humorous poem by JM Symns on Peliti's, published on Punch on June 25, 1919 (when my grandfather Giovanni was in charge) was sent to me by the author's grandchild Jonathan Boucher, and can be found here.